Loading

 For students with a package of courses, refer to the below information about packaged confirmation of enrolments (CoEs).

-Priority 1 applications are usually processed faster than Priority 2.
+Priority 1 applications are usually processed faster than Priority 2 and Priority 2 applications are usually processed faster than Priority 3.
 The priority level does not affect whether your visa is granted or refused.

 The Department aims to commence processing:

-- Priority 1 – High applications within 1 to 4 weeks of lodgement
+• Priority 1 applications within 1 to 4 weeks of lodgement

-- Priority 2 – Standard applications within 5 to 8 weeks of lodgement
+• Priority 2 applications within 5 to 8 weeks of lodgement

 Processing times vary depending on volumes, integrity checks, completeness of applications and applicants meeting the identity, character and health requirements.